 From 1868s the quarries were run by The Carn Marth Cornish Granite Quarries Company, but this was short lived and by the 1880’s the Cornish Granite and Freestone Company took over.
 With a little help from Lord Clinton, the company boomed, with it’s granite going towards the new Clinton Road, the Science and Art School, St Andrew’s church, Redruth library, and the Robert Hunt Memorial Museum to name a few.
 Stone was also supplied for grave yards, local mines, monuments and the Redruth viaduct.

-I’m going to start this walk from Carn Marth Lane on the south side of the hill.
+This walk is going to start from Carn Marth Lane on the south side of the hill.
 Assuming you can get one of the illusive parking spaces here, your first site is going to be the remaining engine house of Pennance Consols.

 This is the 50-inch pumping engine that was built for Baronet’s Engine shaft in 1866.